 Now, we can also progress some of this exercises from maintaining a static hold and bring in some limb movement as we try to maintain a stable position of the trunk or at least minimize movement as we do so.
 For example, we could assume a handstand plank position and then perform what is called a handstand crossover climb.
 Basically you will move from four points of contact to two contact points by bringing one hand back to meet the instep of the opposite foot that’s lifted off the ground and moving forward to meet the hand.
 Now return back to the handstand start position (4 contact points) and repeat the action with the opposite hand and foot.
 This exercise does require a good level of coordination.

-Performing side planks is a great way to address the obliques and further challenge yourself due to the increased difficulty that’s created from being in a side position, which means there is only really two points of contact being made with the ground or surface beneath you.
+Performing side planks is a great way to address the obliques and further challenge yourself due to the increased difficulty that’s created from being in a side position, which means there are only really two points of contact being made with the ground or surface beneath you.

 Have a look at the progressions below.
 Again, they progress in difficulty from left to right.
 First off we have a kneeling side plank, then we progress to a full side plank where the legs are fully extended and the knees are off the ground.